SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 - "Password must have at least 2 digits"

 ### Hint
-Write a method for each rule.
+Create a method for each rule.

 ### Example
 | **Input** | **Output** |